wryao64/NameSayer4/README.md

 Memes will randomly drop and you listen, record and practice!
 You will be notified once you get a new meme and you can view the memes you have collected by clicking the Meme Rewards button while practicing.

+You could really go into the folders and find the memes but that would take away the fun :(

 Thanks if you read all the way down to here, love your work <3.